nucleuscloud/neosync/docs/docs/connections/dynamodb.md

 }
 ```

-## NeosyncCloud Region
+## Neosync Cloud Region

-NeosyncCloud currently runs in `us-west-2 region.
+Neosync Cloud currently runs in `us-west-2` region.
 If you've using the cloud platform and are running your tables in a different region, be sure to fill out the region field for the Neosync Connection to ensure that Neosync looks in the right place for your DynamoDB tables.

 ## Sync Job Mapping Configuration